ayseguldmrblk/cs-101/README.md

 ## About

-This repository houses a collection of assignments and projects undertaken during the course of advancing through the C# 101 program offered by (patika.dev)[https://academy.patika.dev/tr/courses/csharp-101].
+This repository houses a collection of assignments and projects undertaken during the course of advancing through the [C# 101 program](https://academy.patika.dev/tr/courses/csharp-101) offered by [Patika.dev](https://academy.patika.dev).

 ## Assignment 1: Odev1